In March 2002

 the first edition of the Grand Lodge News Sheet was printed and circulated

-that a new edition will continue to be published four times a year.
+that a new edition would continue to be published four times a year,

 To view the

 To access the website of the Irish Freemasons

 of Grand Lodge News is Portable Document Format (.pdf) file.
 To access a

 .pdf file you will need to have Adobe Acrobat Reader which is free to down-load

 remember the Brethren of North Munster who served in WWI, Wor Bro Tony

 Thuillier, of Ormonde Lodge 201, has researched the military, family and Masonic